evgenyneu/JsonSwiftson/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/JsonSwiftson
 [carthage]: https://github.com/Carthage/Carthage

-The key feature of the library is that it maps JSON attributes to different Swift types with just two methods: `map` and `mapArrayOfObjects`.
-The library can be used on any platform that runs Swift.

 <img src='https://raw.githubusercontent.com/evgenyneu/JsonSwiftson/master/Graphics/GithubLogo/json_swiftson_parser.png' width='200' alt='JsonSwiftson JSON parser for Swift'>

-* Maps JSON text into Swift structures or classes.
+* Maps JSON attributes to different Swift types with just two methods: `map` and `mapArrayOfObjects`.
+* The library can be used on any platform that runs Swift.
 * Keeps the library [source code](https://github.com/evgenyneu/JsonSwiftson/blob/master/JsonSwiftson/JsonSwiftson.swift) tiny by using Swift generics and taking advantage of type casting features of the language.
 * Supports casting to optional types.
 * Indicates if the mapping was successful.